Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 Ultimately you should only commit to buying a brush at a price you are prepared to pay and deem valuable to you.

-Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
-These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.
+Please note that all prices quoted are approximates and should be used only as a guide during your decision process.

 Conclusion